danielharrell/open-eyes-lect-2017-18/Open.md

-This is another case, then, where mere openness seems only as boundless as true openness lets it be, lest it escape not merely the bounds of better judgment, but even those of simple cognizance, rendering it an example of nothingness rather than openness.
+This is another case, then, where mere openness seems only as boundless as true openness lets it be, lest it escape not merely the bounds of better judgment, but even those of simple cognizance, rendering it an example of blankness rather than openness.

 And if we turn from the open eyes of Leontius to our own, we